kyleespeleta/occ-formal-spec/README.md

 **Revision:** 2025-12-17

 ## Abstract
-The Operator Closure Constraint (OCC) is a domain-general constraint mechanism for consequence-bearing coordination systems.
-It states that durable settlement of obligations is bounded by a finite closure channel at the consequence interface, implemented by bounded human decision-makers operating under credible contestability.
+Civilization-scale coordination faces a fundamental bottleneck: the finite rate at which human decision-makers can resolve uncertain, consequential tasks under contestability.
+This preprint formalizes this bottleneck as the Operator Closure Constraint (OCC), a domain-general constraint mechanism for consequence-bearing coordination systems.
+OCC states that durable settlement of obligations is bounded by a finite closure channel at the consequence interface.
 When required uncertainty reduction persistently exceeds this channel, the conserved remainder reappears as return-work (reopenings/corrections), tail thickening, off-ledger displacement, auditability/actuation collapse, and slow-variable hysteresis.
 This repository hosts the canonical technical preprint and supporting materials.

 ## Paper
 - `OCC_Formal_Spec_and_Falsification_Protocol.pdf`